 This sweet and savory marinated pork tenderloin gets its luscious flavors from balsamic vinegar, rosemary, garlic, and Dijon mustard.
-Marinate for 4 hours and roast it in the oven for 20 minutes per pound for a perfectly moist and incredibly delicious main course.
+Marinate for 4 hours and roast it in the oven or cook it on the grill, for a perfectly moist and incredibly delicious main course the whole family will love!
+This flavorful pork recipe turns an easy weeknight meal into a special occasion.

 A few big flavor ingredients make up the marinade:

-- Balsamic vinegar – use a good balsamic vinegar because it is the main ingredient in the marinade and will impart the most flavor, so you will want a good quality product.
+- Balsamic vinegar – use a good quality balsamic vinegar because it is the main ingredient in the marinade and will impart the most flavor.

 - Rosemary – use fresh rosemary to get the most intense flavor and fragrance.